 - 1. Being less than 18 years of age; - 2.
 A conviction of any criminal act, incl.
+DUI;

-DUI; - 3.
-Addiction to the use of intoxicating liquors or controlled substances at present or in the past; - 4.
-Not possessing 180-degree peripheral vision capacity.
+3. Addiction to the use of intoxicating liquors or controlled substances at present or in the past;

 The paramedic program is designed to be completed in 3 terms.
 The coursework is sequential, requiring a grade of 75% or higher in each EMS course to progress to the next semester and a "C" or higher in general education courses.
-BIO 201

-Human Anatomy and Physiology I is a pre-requisite for admission to the program.
+BIO 201 Human Anatomy and Physiology I is a pre-requisite for admission to the program.
 Other general education courses may be taken prior to beginning the program or during the first two paramedic semesters, but it is recommended that they are completed prior to program enrollment.